abhipaiangle17/Blog/pages/about-1.md

 # About

-It's not about ideas, it's about ideas making happen!!
+It's not about ideas, it's about making the ideas happen!!

 Hey Reader, I am Abhishek, a Curious Coder.
 This is my blog where I write about my Research, Projects, Current Affairs, and basically what I find interesting.
 It was the night of 3rd June 2020, when the World was taking a break due to the pandemic, the idea of writting blog hit up my mind.
 Looking forward to entertain you!!
 Go have a read !